sufyanshk/sufyanshk.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     Paradigm shift in alloy design where we combine the best of all constituent elements.
-I was one of the only 13 researchers worldwide in 2020 to be awarded the prestigious Larry Kaufman Scholarship to present this work at the CALPHAD conference in Sweden.
+I was one of the only 13 researchers worldwide in 2020 to be awarded the prestigious Larry Kaufman Scholarship.
+I presented this work at the CALPHAD conference in Sweden in May 2022.
 </div>

 <script src="/assets/js/distillpub/template.v2.js"></script>